 NR 216 Rule Updates

 The purpose of Chapter NR 216, Wis.
-Admin.
+Adm.
 Code is to establish criteria defining those storm water discharges needing WPDES storm water permits, as required by s.
-283.33, Stats., and to implement the appropriate performance standards of subchs.
+283.33, Wis.
+Stats., and to implement the appropriate performance standards of subchs.
 III and IV of ch.
-NR 151.
+NR 151, Wis.
+Adm.
+Code.
 Chapter NR 216 identifies which industrial facilities, construction sites and municipalities require WPDES storm water permits, application requirements, and storm water discharge permit criteria for each type of facility.

 The Wisconsin DNR creates and revises administrative rules to implement statutes enacted by the Wisconsin State Legislature.
 Administrative rules have the full force and effect of law.